hseeberger/constructr/README.md

 ## Coordination

 ConstructR comes with out-of-the-box support for etcd: simply depend on the "constructr-coordination-etcd" module.
-If you want to use some other coordination backend, e.g. Consul, simply implement the `Coordination` trait from the "constructr-coordination" module and make sure to provide the fully qualifeid class name via the `constructr.coordination.class-name` configuration setting.
+If you want to use some other coordination backend, e.g. Consul, simply implement the `Coordination` trait from the "constructr-coordination" module and make sure to provide the fully qualified class name via the `constructr.coordination.class-name` configuration setting.

 ## Testing